supercollider/supercollider/README_LINUX.md

 ### Headless operation ###

-To utilize SuperCollider's command-line interface (`sclang`) without a graphical interface, you can operate it in a headless mode even when the standard build relies on the Qt framework.
+To use SuperCollider's command-line interface (`sclang`) without a graphical interface, you can operate it in a headless mode even when the standard build relies on the Qt framework.
 This is particularly useful for running SuperCollider on servers or any environment lacking a graphical user interface (GUI).
-To enable headless operation, you must set the `QT_QPA_PLATFORM` environment variable `offscreen`.
-This instructs Qt to run without attempting to connect to an X server, thereby allowing `sclang` to execute in environments without a display server:
+To enable headless operation, set the `QT_QPA_PLATFORM` environment variable to `offscreen`.
+This tells Qt to run without attempting to connect to an X server.

 ```sh
 export QT_QPA_PLATFORM=offscreen